Pairwise Covariates-adjusted Block Model for Community Detection

-Depending on the relationship between communities and covariates, there are, in general, two classes of models, as shown in Figure~\ref{fig:model}: \emph{covariates-adjusted} and \emph{covariates-confounding}. $\mathbf{c}$, $Z$ and $A$ respectively stands for latent community label, pairwise covariates, and adjacency matrix.
-In Figure~\ref{fig:subfig1}, the latent community, and the covariates jointly determine the network structure.
-One typical example of this model is the friendship network between students.
-Students become friends for various reasons: they are in the same class; they have the same hobbies; they are of the same ethnic group.
-Without adjusting those covariates, it is hard to believe $A$ represents any single community membership.
+Depending on the relationship between communities and covariates, there are generally two classes of models, as depicted in Figure~\ref{fig:model}: \emph{covariates-adjusted} and \emph{covariates-confounding}.
+The symbols $\mathbf{c}$, $Z$, and $A$ represent latent community labels, pairwise covariates, and the adjacency matrix, respectively.
+In Figure~\ref{fig:subfig1}, the latent community and covariates jointly determine the network structure.
+One example of this model is the friendship network among students.
+Students may become friends for various reasons, such as being in the same class, sharing hobbies, or belonging to the same ethnic group.
+Without adjusting for these covariates, it is difficult to infer a single community membership from $A$.
 We will analyze one such example in detail in Section~\ref{sec:realdata}.
-On the other hand, covariates sometimes carry the same community information as the adjacency matrix, which is shown in Figure~\ref{fig:subfig2}.
-The name ``confounding" comes from graph model \citep{greenland1999confounding}.
-The Citation network is a perfect example of this model \cite{tan2016topic}.
-When the research topic is treated as the community label for each article, the citation links would largely depend on the research topics of the article pair.
-Meanwhile, the distribution of the keywords is also likely to be driven by the specific topic the article is about.
+Conversely, covariates may carry the same community information as the adjacency matrix, as shown in Figure~\ref{fig:subfig2}.
+The term "confounding" originates from graph models \citep{greenland1999confounding}.
+The citation network serves as an excellent example of this model \citep{tan2016topic}.
+When research topics are treated as community labels for articles, citation links largely depend on the research topics of the article pair.
+Simultaneously, the distribution of keywords is likely driven by the specific topic an article addresses.

-Most researchers modify SBM in the above two ways to incorporate covariates' information.
-For the covariates-adjusted model, \cite{newman2016structure} uses covariates to construct the prior for community label and then generates edges by degree-corrected model; \cite{yan2016statistical} proposes a directed network model with logistic function, but it does not consider possible community structure.
-For the covariates-confounding model, \cite{weng2016community} uses a logistic model as the prior for community labels. \cite{zhang2016community} proposes a joint community detection criterion, which is an analog of modularity, to incorporate node features. \cite{ma2017exploration} presents algorithms for two special class of latent space model that incorporates edge covariates. \cite{wu2017generalized} proposes a generalized linear model with low-rank effects to model network edges, which implies the community structure though not mentioned explicitly.
-In practice, the true model is usually a compromise between those two.
-We will use an example to show in Section~\ref{sec:simu} the connection between those two models.